Recent and current projects

 About the upgrade and repair

 Eight years after the completion of the Loch Leven Heritage Trail, work to upgrade and repair the circular route is underway.
-The 21km Loch Leven Heritage Trail was built over an eight-year period with the last section built in 2014.
+The 21km Loch Leven Heritage Trail and associated linking paths were built over an eight-year period with the last section built in 2014.
 The trail was built as an all-abilities path, suitable for walkers of all ages and abilities, cyclists, runners, and wheelchair and motorised scooter users and is used extensively by the residents of Kinross-shire and visitors to the area.
 The trail is a great asset for the community and local businesses that have either been established or expanded to provide services to users of the trail.

 The last visitor survey was carried out during 2023 when there were an estimated 314,860 visitors, up from 208,000 in 2015, 122,000 in 2009 and 108,000 in 2011.